Steve Kerr is 'suffering,' leaving his return to the bench in question

 There aren’t a lot of clear answers as to what kept head coach Steve Kerr from joining the Golden State Warriors on the sideline in Portland on Saturday night.
-What is certain is Kerr reportedly was in considerable pain.
+What is certain: Kerr reportedly was in considerable pain.

 Kerr made the trip to Portland, but did not join the team for practice at the Moda Center on Saturday morning.
 Still, the Warriors seemed optimistic that if he stayed home in the morning, he would feel well enough to coach that night.